Okay, think of how long it took you to make your last apple pie with a homemade crust.

 - 1/4 cup arrowroot starch/powder

-- 3/4 cup + 2 tbsp non-dairy milk – I used unsweetened original almond milk *see note
+- 3/4 cup + 2 tablespoon non-dairy milk – I used unsweetened original almond milk *see note

 - 1 large egg